 By far the most popular design style, traditional is a mix of beautiful, timeless, and well-defined elements.
 Never cluttered, standoffish, or stark, traditional brings together several worlds while still making you feel right at home.
 Envision calm colors, understated furniture with classic lines, and an emphasis on symmetry.

 The traditional style offers comfort, orderly decorations, and predictable rooms.
 Furnishings may even appear to be a bit outdated as to keep things simple, matched, and... consistent without surprise.
 Often, there are pairs of furniture and accessories that create a sense of cohesion and familiarity.
 Those experiencing a traditional style can imagine upholstered, functional furniture, gentle curves in pillows, and plain, muted fabric colors.

 If you want a place that feels homey, consider a traditional style with wood furniture, crown molding, and accessories like framed prints and china vases.

 02 of 03

-Design elements like metal, stone, and glass to compliment the space.
+Design elements like metal, stone, and glass to complement the space.
 If it appears too dark, you can always add textured fabrics, two-toned prints, and large plants to select rooms.

 03 of 03